astropy/astroplan/docs/tutorials/scheduling.rst

     >>> from astroplan.scheduling import SequentialScheduler
     >>> from astroplan.scheduling import Schedule

+    >>> # Initialize the sequential scheduler with the constraints and transitioner
     >>> seq_scheduler = SequentialScheduler(constraints = global_constraints,
     ...                                     observer = apo,
     ...                                     transitioner = transitioner)
+    >>> # Initialize a Schedule object, to contain the new schedule
     >>> sequential_schedule = Schedule(noon_before, noon_after)

+    >>> # Call the schedule with the observing blocks and schedule to schedule the blocks
     >>> seq_scheduler(blocks, sequential_schedule)

 The second is a priority scheduler.
 It sorts the blocks by their